andgordio/mockupless/docs/Courses/IntroToProgramming/Events/arithmetics.md

 ## Assign

-As you may recall from the [Data](./../Data/variables.md) chapter, in order to define variables you need to put them inside data container with a name and a default value separated by colon:
+As you may recall from the [Data](./../Data/variables.md) chapter, in order to define variables you need to put them inside data container with a name, a default value and a colon in between:

 ```js
 data: {